splunk/public-o11y-docs/synthetics/test-config/private-locations.rst

 Set up a new private location
 ================================

 Each private location has a corresponding Private location ID.
-With this ID, you can...
+With this ID, you can:

+* build charts or dashboards
+* search for metrics by Private location
+* use in the API

 Follow these steps to set up a new private location: